VeeamHub/powershell/BR-Surebackup-MySQLCheck/README.md

 Inspired by https://www.techtrek.io/connecting-powershell-to-mysql-database/ (v8 correct path, path detection added)

+Make sure the address is binding not only to localhost if you want to test

+Make sure you have a dedicated user with minimal READ rights only to maybe a test database

+**Watch out**
+Password is plaintext passed.
+You might want to secure it a bit better or lock down the rights of the user correctly

 **Usage:** Schedule the script via the Application Group or via the "Surebackup" job > "Linked Job" section.

+For example :
+-server %vm_ip% -user surebackup -password helloworld -minreply 1 -query 'select * from database.table'
+Make sure to use single quotes when testing it as part of surebackup

 **Parameters:**